luke-john/hackplayer/README.md

 ## Usage Notes

+Open player.html in the hackplayer folder in Downloads.

+Further instructions are on the page that loads.

+### Usage Notes

 The videoplayer folder must be saved in your Downloads or Videos folder to work.

 This is because chrome does not give a files full path and obscures the selected file path.